The Hurt Locker (2009)

 Nate’s Grade: A

-Posted on July 8, 2009, in 2009 Movies and tagged anthony mackie, drama, indie, iraq war, jeremy renner, kathryn bigelow, mark boal, military, oscars, ralph fiennes, thriller.
+Posted on July 8, 2009, in 2009 Movies and tagged anthony mackie, best picture, drama, indie, iraq war, jeremy renner, kathryn bigelow, mark boal, military, oscars, ralph fiennes, thriller.
 Bookmark the permalink.
 Leave a comment.